“I miss my friends.

 I fail all the time because there is just not enough of me and not enough time.

 This story was submitted to Love What Matters by Lauri Walker of Mama Needs a Nap.
-The article originally appeared here.
-Submit your story here, and be sure to subscribe to our best love stories here.
+The article originally appeared on Facebook.
+Subscribe to our free email newsletter, Living Better—your ultimate guide for actionable insights, evidence backed advice, and captivating personal stories, propelling you forward to living a more fulfilling life.

 Is there a friend you are thinking of that you haven’t spoken to in awhile?
 Let them know.
 SHARE this story on Facebook with your friends and family.